 How Long Does A Claim Take To Process, Be Awarded And Paid?

-This can vary greatly with each council and in my experience, building a positive relationship with your chosen authority will assist you in the smooth operation of claims.
+This can vary greatly with each council and in my experience, if you are able to build a positive relationship with your chosen authority then will assist you in the smooth operation of claims.

 When we first launched our homeless housing pilot scheme, we had some claims which took over twelve weeks to be paid out!
 Later, with councils familiar with our work we began to see initial payments made as quickly as two weeks following submittal.